wp-plugins/customize-login-image/readme.txt

 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =
-This is the first stable release.
-Upgrade immediately.
+Fixed a bug with the UPLOADS folder handling and added the possibility to access the plugins settings from the WordPress plugin screen.

 == Contact ==